River's End Campground, Tybee Island, GA

 There are plenty of natural trails and pathways to explore on the island.
-We walked or rode our bikes everywhere in this bike friendly town.
+We walked or biked everywhere in this bike friendly town.
 The island is 2.75 miles long and a barrier island on the Georgia coast, 20 minutes east of Savannah.
 There are five miles of beaches, salt marshes and wildlife to explore.

 The Tybee Island Light Station was built in 1773 and is Georgia's oldest and tallest lighthouse.
 The Tybee Lighthouse has guided mariners safely into the Savannah River harbor for 270 years.
 It has been rebuilt over the years, but all of its original support buildings are still located on the site.
 The Tybee Lighthouse is still a functioning navigational aid and can be seen 18 miles out to sea.

 The Tybee Island Pier and Pavillion is located at the end of Tybrisa Street.
 This is the heart of downtown and a great fishing location.
 The Pier and Pavilion is used for dances, musical performances and special events.
 There are lots of choices for great food.
 We really liked North Beach Bar & Grill, Marlin Monroe's and pizza at Huc A Poos.
 Also recommended was Sting Ray's, Aj's, Sundaes and The Breakfast Club but we ran out of time.